Cabrera sits, but Tigers beat Orioles 6-4 to complete sweep

 Baltimore put men on first and second with one out in the ninth, but Cedric Mullins, who had three hits on the day, hit into a force play.
 Austin Hays then did the same to end it.

 DJ Stewart hit solo homers in the fourth and sixth innings for the Orioles, but John Means (5-4) allowed six runs and eight hits in 4 1-3 innings.
+Means wasn’t about to blame his performance on the heat.

-Cabrera hit homer No. 499 on Wednesday night, and afterward manager A.J.
-Hinch said the 38-year-old slugger would play Thursday as well.
-But Hinch changed course and left Cabrera out of the lineup, citing the heat and the fact that rain delays had made for some long nights at the ballpark earlier in this series.
+“It wasn’t too bad,” Means said.
+“I really didn’t notice it a whole lot.
+It’s just a typical Baltimore summer day.”

 Núñez hit 50 homers for the Orioles from 2018-20, but he was released after last season.
 He hasn’t played much for Detroit, but Cabrera’s absence left an opening in the lineup, and Núñez hit the first of two two-run homers for the Tigers in the fourth.
 Reyes had the other to make it 5-1.